Toposa people

-The Toposa are an ethnic group in South Sudan, living in the Greater Kapoeta region of the erstwhile Eastern Equatoria state.
+The Toposa are a Nilotic ethnic group in South Sudan, living in the Greater Kapoeta region of Eastern Equatoria state.

 They have traditionally lived by herding cattle, sheep and goats, and in the past were involved in the ivory trade.
 They have a tradition of constant low-level warfare, usually cattle raids, against their neighbors.

-During the Second Sudanese Civil War (1983–2005) 21-69 the Toposa helped the Sudan People's Liberation Army (SPLA) at times, and at other times helped the Government of Sudan.
+During the Second Sudanese Civil War (1983–2000) 21-69 the Toposa helped the Sudan People's Liberation Army (SPLA) at times, and at other times helped the Government of Sudan.
 After the war, sporadic clashes with neighboring tribes continued.
 The Toposa way of life is slowly being modernized and traditional social organization is eroding.

 Location

 The Toposa people live in Greater Kapoeta, beside the Singaita and Lokalyen rivers, and have a ritual center at Loyooro River.
 For seasonal grazing they migrate to Moruangipi and sometimes east into the Ilemi Triangle.

 Toposa people also live in the southeast of Jonglei State.

 Their main settlements include Kapoeta, Riwoto and Narus.

 The land is semi-arid and rugged, with hills and ridges separated by shallow plains and seasonal streams.

 Vegetation is limited to shrubs and short grass.

 The Toposa mainly rely on cattle, sheep and goats, from which they obtain milk, blood, meat and leather.

 During the wet season the animals graze near the villages.
 When the rains end, the men take the herds to dry season pasturage then slowly bring them back, grazing along the way, to arrive in the village when the next rainy season starts.
 Some areas of good pasturage cannot be used because of lack of drinking water.

 The women also engage in limited agriculture in the river valleys.
 The main crop is sorghum, grown on fertile clay soils.
 Depending on conditions there may be severe shortages or large surpluses.
 The Toposa country has low, unpredictable rainfall.
 The streams are torrential, flowing only in the rainy season.